1993 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 5. 1993 Die Cracks, BIE Errors, and Cuds

-BIE errors sell for $3–$10 for smaller examples, while major die cracks spanning the coin, or “cud” errors where an entire piece of the die breaks away leaving a raised blob on the coin, can fetch $50–$300.
+BIE errors sell for $3–$10 for typical examples.
+Major die cracks spanning the coin or “cud” errors—where a chunk of the die breaks away leaving a raised blob—can fetch $50–$300.
+Cuds that obliterate part of Lincoln’s portrait or a major inscription are the most collectible.

 6. 1993 Struck on Wrong Planchet